 “She was kind, compassionate, and loving, always.
-I think she decided to be the polar opposite of everything she experienced,” said her youngest daughter Pecoraro.
+I think she decided to be the polar opposite of everything she experienced,” said her youngest daughter, Pecoraro.

-“We hope to perpetuate love and kindness like our mother everyday.”
+“We hope to perpetuate love and kindness like our mother every day.”

-Her autobiography, “One Day She’ll Darken” walks the readers through the experience of lacking identity in an identity driven world.
+Her autobiography, “One Day She’ll Darken” walks the readers through the experience of lacking identity in an identity-driven world.

-Despite the challenging upbringing Hodel faced, she also sought to continue zGreenwade’s legacy through the book.
+Despite the challenging upbringing Hodel faced, she also sought to continue Greenwade’s legacy through the book.